Conditions of Sale

 - All ticket prices quoted are for tickets purchased in advance of the event.
 The promoter reserves the right to change the advertised price at any time.

-- A booking fee, currently 10% of the total booking, is applied to all transactions made through Leeds City Centre Box Office.
+- A booking fee, currently 10% of the total ticket value, is applied to all transactions made through Leeds City Centre Box Office.

 - For the safety and comfort of all customers, bags larger than a handbag will not be permitted into the auditorium.